 The Myotatic Reflex (sometimes myotactic reflex) is probably our body’s most important and unrecognised defence mechanism.
 When it comes to making it safely through the day, nothing comes close to the myotatic reflex.

-Imagine that a muscle is able to constantly monitor its own length and tension no matter what its length, and is able to respond the instant its length or tension changes.
+Muscles constantly monitor their own length and tension, and feed back changes in length or tension to the spinal cord.
 Without the myotatic reflex, controlled movement would be impossible.

-The myotatic reflex starts in the muscle spindle which constantly and spontaneously produces an afferent impulse to the spine and therefore the brain – at a rate of at least 5 – 50 times per second.
+The myotatic reflex starts in the muscle spindle, which constantly and spontaneously produces afferent impulses to the spine (and therefore the brain) – at a rates between 5 and 50 times per second.

-The Myotatic Reflex is also known as the knee-jerk reflex.
+The Myotatic Reflex is what causes the knee-jerk reflex.
 A sudden increase in quadriceps length induces a quick firing at the anterior motor neuron.